serverless/serverless/docs/providers/aws/guide/services.md

   usersCreate: # A Function
     handler: users.create
     events: # The Events that trigger this Function
-      - http: post users/create
+      - httpApi: 'POST /users/create'
   usersDelete: # A Function
     handler: users.delete
     events: # The Events that trigger this Function
-      - http: delete users/delete
+      - httpApi: 'DELETE /users/delete'

 # The "Resources" your "Functions" use.
 Raw AWS CloudFormation goes in here.
 resources: